ian-hamlin/qrgen/README.md

                                       tolerate about 15% erroneous codewords.
 "Quartile" The QR Code can tolerate about 25% erroneous codewords.
 "High" The QR Code can tolerate about 30% erroneous codewords. [default: High]
+    -f, --format <format>             The target output format.
+Defaults to SVG if not specified.
     -k, --mask <mask>                 The mask value to apply to the QR Code, between 0 and 7 (inclusive).
     -o, --output <output>             Output path, or current working directory if not specified or - provided.
                                       [default: -]